openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-installation.md

 * Kubernetes `apiextensions.k8s.io` API-group resources: CustomResourceDefinition

-* Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) Custom Resources that is `openebs.io` API-group resources: DiskPool
+* Replicated Storage (a.k.a Replicated Engine or Mayastor) Custom Resources that is `openebs.io` API-group resources: DiskPool

 * Custom Resources from Helm chart dependencies of Jaeger that is helpful for debugging: